 There are people you work with every day who have been affected by mental health issues, past or present; People just don’t talk about it; worried about judgement and stigma, they suffer in silence.

-So today we’re telling our mental health stories.
+Today we’re telling our mental health stories.

 Our teams across Europe have bravely chosen to kick start the conversation around mental health.
 Some of us promise to be there for our partners “in sickness and in health”.
-Text100 are making this same promise to our people.
+We at Text100 are making this same promise to our people.

 Please read our stories and share with those close to you.
 We want to make it easier for others to talk about their mental health problems and we hope you find this a helpful conversation starter.